 In yesterday's review, I referred to the Candice Bergen Christmas episode as a filler episode.
 I think I might have been a little off in my description as filler implies there was zero effort put into the show.
 I mention this miscategorization because this episode, hosted by Elliot Gould had a very similar tone to me.

-It's not that the episode was bad by any means it just felt like an average episode with a few chuckle and not the stand-out special that I expect from mainly watching Best Of episodes from this time where each and every sketch is a classic.
+It's not that the episode was terrible by any means it just felt like an average episode with a few chuckled and not the stand-out special that I expect from mainly watching Best Of episodes from this time where each and every sketch is a classic.
 The episode was fine but nothing to write home about, even if I'm writing about it here... if only someone from my family would read my work...

 Anyways, the episode was running along keeping mildly entertain.
-I was excited to see a couple classics that got me to smile but then the Bee scene started.
+I was excited to see a couple classics that got me to smile, but then the Bee scene started.
 These weren't the adorable Bees that have been growing on me from the earlier episode, no, these were the Killer Bees, the Bees that I thought were a false memory from how they were portrayed up until now.

 The sketch continued to play out as another silly Bee sketch only now with a little more attitude.
-Then about half way through, the Garrett Morris Bee breaks the scene, not due to the fact that he couldn't hold back the laughter but as an intentional breaking of the fourth wall.
+Then about halfway through, the Garrett Morris Bee breaks the scene, not due to the fact that he couldn't hold back the laughter but as an intentional breaking of the fourth wall.
 It was then that I fell in love with the sketch which got me wondering why.

 I don't know if they referred to this ad Meta at the time because I've only started hearing that term thrown around when it comes to comedy in the past decade or so but it's definitely the description of what was happening on the screen.

-I've always liked when comedy did this but before I had a name for the style I thought it was just silliness and didn't get the genius involved when this type of humor is done right which I feel in this case it was.
+I've always liked when comedy did this, but before I had a name for the style, I thought it was just silliness and didn't get the genius involved when this type of humor is done right which I feel in this case it was.
 It got Meta when the camera stopped following the action, causing the Bees to break character to get the sketch back on track.
 It's then revealed that the director is a drunk as the Bees share the backstory while Lorne Michaels steps into the production booth to take over the director's role in order to finish the sketch which leads to an equation of fiction plus half-fiction equals half-truth... if that makes any sense.

 This sketch was followed by an Albert Brooks short film where it felt like he was sneaking in jabs at the producers for canceling his short film segment.
 This was another Meta sketch done well and pretty impressive that the show aired the subtle attack on the show's commitment to research and rating over creative content.

 I was pretty impressed that both of these sketches happened almost back to back.
-This got me thinking how I once read a theory that the natives of Central America's minds were so primitive when the Europeans arrived they couldn't even perceive the boats until they landed on the shores.
+This got me thinking about how I once read a theory that the natives of Central America's minds were so primitive when the Europeans arrived they couldn't even perceive the boats until they landed on the shores.